inventwithdean/CUDA_MLP/README.md

 Pure CUDA C++ implementation: No external libraries or frameworks.
 GPU acceleration: Leverage the power of GPUs for high performance.
 Modular design: Clear separation of concerns for maintainability.
 Detailed comments: Explanations for code clarity and understanding.
-[NOT SO MUCH YET!]
 ## Getting Started:
 * Clone the repository:
 Bash